 white paper cut in circles

-Glass pie plate
+Glass or ceramic pie plate

 optional: paint smocks or old t-shirts to protect clothes